uclaacm/learn.py-s21/session-5-web-scraping/readme.md

 - [Reverse Engineering](#reverse-engineering)
 - [Demo: Reverse Engineering](#demo-reverse-engineering)

+## What is Web Scraping
+Web scraping is the (usually automated) process of extracting data from the web.
+For example, if you manually used the internet to take note of a few stock prices then you are technically web scraping.
+Our goal, however, is to automate this mundane task.
+How do we do this?
+Well, a lot of websites will repeat similar elements to display information.
+These elements are usually formatted the same way, so we can search for these elements and find what we want easily.
+Patterns and repetition are some of the most important things in web scraping.
+How might a page be organized such that you know where to find information easily?

+### Note: Ethics and Web Scraping
+* Make requests at a conservative rate (do not DDoS people)
+* Don't pass a site's data as your own
+* Don't scrape data you are not authorized to have
 ## Goal and Motivation
 **Our Goal**: We want to be able to write a program that can automatically find useful information on webpages